 Use the font name inside the font file as the element value, and make sure the specified font file is installed on your operating system.

-Records log information in the ESRI\ArcGISEarth\logs folder from user's AppData directory, for example, C:\Users\username\AppData\Roaming.
+Records log information in the ESRI\ArcGISEarth\logs folder from a user's AppData directory, for example, C:\Users\username\AppData\Roaming.

 Sets the basemaps for your organization.